dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 The growth chart plugin depends on this config to work properly.
 Keep in mind that all ID's should be changed, and will be unique for each implementation.

-The structure of the config has to be the same as the one in the example below;
+The structure of the config has to be the same as the one in the example below.

 ```json
 {